lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Running Benchmarks.md

 Currently all of our benchmarks are ported from the [Savina actor benchmark suite](https://doi.org/10.1145/2687357.2687368).
 In order to compare our LF implementations with actor based implementation, the Savina benchmark suite needs to be downloaded and compiled.
 Note that we require a modified version of the Savina suite, that adds support for specifying the number of worker threads and that includes CAF implementations of most benchmarks.

-To download and build savina, run the following commands:
+To download and build Savina, run the following commands:

 ```
 git clone https://github.com/lf-lang/savina.git